elestio/terraform-provider-elestio/docs/guides/learn_from_sratch.md

 ---
-page_title: "Deploy from scratch"
+page_title: 'Learn how to write your first Terraform configuration'
 ---

-# Deploy from scratch
+# Learn how to write your first Terraform configuration

 In this guide, starting from an empty folder, you will learn how to deploy a Terraform infrastructure on Elestio !

-You can check this repository [elestio-terraform-scratch](https://github.com/elestio-examples/elestio-terraform-scratch) that contain the final code of this guide.
+If you have any doubt, you can check the final code of this guide in this repository [elestio-terraform-scratch][elestio-terraform-scratch](https://github.com/elestio-examples/elestio-terraform-scratch).

 ## Prepare the dependencies